michellem8/cse15l-lab-reports/lab-report-5-week-10.md

 ![Image](code22.png)

-There should be an if statement within the block of code in the red box that accounts for characters such as backslashes telling the parser to recognize those characters as part of the links.
+To help possibly fix the issue there should be a few else if statements added within the block of code in the red box.
+The if statemnts would account for characters such as backslashes telling the parser to recognize those characters as part of the links and allowing tests to pass in the future.

 ## Test File 490
 The differences in outputs of [Test File 490](https://github.com/nidhidhamnani/markdown-parser/blob/main/test-files/490.md):